cosmos/cosmos-sdk/docs/architecture/adr-067-simulator-v2.md

 and after each block.
 This will allow for the application to assert that certain state invariants are held before and after each block.
-Note, as a consequence of this, we propose to remove the existing notion of invariants from module production execution paths and deprecate their usage all together.
+Note, as a consequence of this, we propose to remove the existing notion of invariants from module production execution paths and deprecate their usage altogether.

 ```go
 type Manager struct {